Huqicheng/react_server_side_rendering_example/README.md

     => server must execute asynchronous data fetching before calling renderToString, which will complicate the structure

     Increased Server Load: For some versions of ReactJS, renderToString() is synchronous, not friendly for NodeJS

+## 4. Some methods of Improving the problem of Increased Server Load

+Caching the rendered page

+Using the ReactJS version which has supported the asynchronous renderToString()